 And in case you don’t have the font information saved or have difficulty locating the exact file in your archives, you can always turn to an online font finder tool to help you out.

 Such a tool can verify any design element without the original file.
 You can simply upload a PDF of your packaging design and extract the font information like size and style.

 An Artwork Font Finder lists all the different fonts present in any artwork PDF file in seconds.

 2. Verify Fonts

-Artwork Font Finder enables detecting the font-characteristics by uploading the pdf of the packaging.
-By knowing the fonts used, brand managers can verify them for the brand standards.
+An Artwork Font Finder enables clear detection of font-characteristics when a PDF of the packaging design is uploaded.
+Upon knowing the fonts used, brand managers can verify the same as per the brand’s standards.